 - A temporary bridge is prepared by the dentist to protect exposed teeth and gums.

-- In about two weeks temporary bridge is removed and the permanent bridge cemented into place.
+- In about two weeks temporary bridge is removed, and the permanent bridge is cemented into place.

-- In addition to the above in some cases the patient might have a unchecked gum disease and Dr. Boppana has to treat the gun disease before placing the bridges.
+- In addition to the above, in some cases, the patient might have unchecked gum disease, and Dr. Boppana has to treat the gum disease before placing the bridges.

 How do I take care of Dental Bridge?

-Surrounding teeth act as anchors to hold the bridge in place hence the strength of these teeth is key for success.
+Surrounding teeth act as anchors to hold the bridge in place hence the strength of these teeth is critical for success.
 Below are some tips

 - Brushing twice a day